clpstar1/pixelcrab/README.md

 ## example
 `pixelcrab -c 80 -t 90 /path/to/image`

-outputs a image 80 columns wide with a luminance threshold set to 90. the threshold value is used to decide between putting a braille dot or leaving it blank.
+outputs a text 80 columns wide with a luminance threshold set to 90. the threshold value is used to decide between putting a braille dot or leaving it blank.

 ##